niklaskoopmann/python-trivia-server/README.md

   - find new questions online
     - open trivia database
     - Wer wird Millionär? / Who wants to be a Millionaire?
-- Centralize it in a MySQL database.
-(Docker?)
+- centralise it in a database (maybe dockerised on Pi)

 ### Frontend
 - on start: label wedges with custom categories